Workshop: The 7 Moves and 1 Way of Super Agility

 - Calming and Opening – stay vigilant, mind your surroundings and flow, twist, and bend with what happens; slow down the mental chatter and do not let the VUCA demons infect your judgement; use and apply what makes sense and throw the rest overboard.

-- Servant Leadership – the 1 Way of Super Agile is the intangible polar-complement of all the moves.
+- Humbly Serving – the 1 Way of Super Agile is the intangible polar-complement of all the moves.
 It is the single force that penetrates and enlivens individuals and relationships.
 The One-Way of Super Agile is Spirit force.
 The Super Agile individual is fundamentally servant to the cause.

 Through examples of Super Agile in action, this highly interactive event will not only explore Super Agile as a new discipline, but also draw from participants themselves to discover Super Agility in action.